What do many tenants have in common? They think they don’t need renters insurance.

 A renters insurance policy is designed to protect your tenant from personal property losses and liability claims.
 It is similar to homeowners insurance but it applies to individuals who rent a home or unit.
 Renters insurance is relatively inexpensive at a national average of $19 per month.

 Although renters insurance is not required by law, it may be required by the landlord.
-However, landlords, property owners, and property managers should be careful when requiring renters insurance in their lease.
+However, landlords, property owners, and property managers should be careful when requiring renters insurance in lease.
 Landlord-tenant laws vary by state, so be sure to consult an attorney beforehand.
 Your state may have specific requirements on the amount of coverage you can require.

 #1 It covers relocation expenses